jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/c8126a4b-f38e-476e-81d8-271a00f2a88d/statements/8db5f251-521a-466a-8351-641aef00817c/s.md

 \
 Now that _let_ and _const_ are here to stay, and you understand their concepts, I’d suggest avoid using _var_ at all.
 Thanks to using only _let_ and _const_ your code will be cleaner and more elegant.
+\
+\
+Change the code to use _const_ keyword instead of _var_ to make sure the program logs a message if someone tries to change the variable.